 While this guide can give you an indication of whether you have a good case and what you need to do to prove it, you will need further assistance to bring an action in court.

-You may need support with the following areas;
+You may need support with these practical issues:

 It can be difficult to bring together and organise a group on your own.
-Therefore, it can be useful to get support to do the following;
+Therefore, it can be useful to get support to:

 For further information, see “How do I Manage a Group?”

-Raising awareness and public support for your PIL case (and the issue it concerns) can help ensure there is a fair case, protect you from intimidation, get financial or legal support, and even partly achieve your objectives if the case fails, by creating some accountability about the defendant’s actions.
+Raising awareness and public support for your legal case (and the issue it concerns) can help ensure there is a fair case, protect you from intimidation, and help you get financial or legal support.
+Raising awareness could even partly achieve your objectives if the case fails, by creating some accountability about the defendant’s actions.

 For more information, see “How Can I Prove my Case?”

-Generally speaking, you could get support from the following;
+You could get support from the following sources:

 Your local community is a good place to start looking for support.
-Groups in and members of your community will often have direct knowledge of the issue, be victims as well, or have a personal connection with your loss.
+Groups in and members of your community will often have direct knowledge of the issue, be affected by the problem, or have a personal connection with your loss.
 This means they are often the most likely people to give financial, legal, and practical support.

 A community mobilised around an issue can be a powerful tool to effect change and secure justice.